chriscdn/RHManagedObject/readme.md

 ### Get an object instance in another thread

 Core Data doesn't allow you to pass managed objects between threads.
-Here's how you can you fetch a valid managed object in different threads.
+However you can generate a new object in a separate thread that's valid for that thread.
+Here's an example using the `objectInCurrentThreadContext` method:

 ```
 Employee *employee = [Employee getWithPredicate:[NSPredicate predicateWithFormat:@"employeID=%i", 12345]];

 dispatch_async(dispatch_get_global_queue(DISPATCH_QUEUE_PRIORITY_DEFAULT, 0), ^{

 	// employee is not valid in this thread, so we fetch one that is:
 	Employee *employee2  = [employee objectInCurrentThreadContext];
 	// do something with employee2
 	[Employee commit];

 });
 ```